c20d-us/Gnimu/README.md

 | VCC         | VIN (5V pin) |
 | GND         | GND |

-**Status LED:** the onboard LED (GPIO2) blinks while waiting for a BLE connection and stays solid once a client is connected.
+**Status LED:** the onboard LED (GPIO2) blinks while waiting for a BLE connection and stays solid when a client is connected.

 > Pin assignments for the GNSS UART and the LED are configurable in [`config.h`](src/esp32_racebox_mini_emulator/config.h).
 The MPU6050 uses the ESP32's default I²C pins.